k-kazuki27/ngx-manager-with-bootstrap/README.md

 Provides fast, reliable and extensible starter for the development of Angular projects.

-`sb-admin-bs4-angular7` provides the following features:
+`ngx-manager-with-bootstrap` provides the following features:

 - Developed using boostrap-v4.0.0
 - angular-v7.2.0